7ashiorkor7/hidden-savings-risk-explorer/README.md

 * Opportunities for supplier consolidation in long-tail spend

 #### Streamlined Workflow
-* The dashboard reads directly from the SQLite database generated in load_data.py.
+* The dashboard reads directly from the CSV stored on AWS S3, eliminating the need for a local database.
-* Database connections are cached efficiently using st.cache_resource, ensuring fast and smooth updates.
+* Data loading is cached using st.cache_data, ensuring fast and smooth updates.
+* Visualizations are built with Plotly, providing interactive charts for supplier, category, and monthly trend analysis.